-It’s been fairly evident that Bug has come from a place of abuse.
+It’s evident that Bug has come from a place of abuse.
 He’s very anxious and prefers to hide from new or loud people, pets and noises.
 Sometimes he’ll feel brave and glare at a guest from the top of the stairs.
 Outside of these moments, he’s a super chilled house cat, he’s intelligent and he has a big heart.
-You can literally feel the love he has for his people.
+You can feel the love he has for his people.
 And I have a lot of love for Bug.
 Our pets are our family, aren’t they?

 With a small search party helping me to look for Bug the following day, a neighbour spots him under a car opposite home 16 hours after he went missing.
 He’s wide eyed and visibly shaking.
 Petrified.
 And it’s no wonder; home is a busy street with loud buses, kids and cars passing by – an extremely scary place for a Little Bug!

 In his fear and confusion, he takes flight again.
 He squeezes himself up inside a car, squished into a small gap next to the engine.
 New places, loud noise, cars and people… this is clearly Bug’s worse nightmare and his gut reaction is self-preservation.
 In his stressed out state he’s keeping small, trying not be seen.
 Rather than cross the road and come home through the open door or allow himself to be helped, his safety tactic is taking flight and staying hidden, avoiding all the things he’s finding scary.
-He’s calling to me from inside the car, that small distressed ‘help me, help me’ meow.
+He’s calling to me from inside the car.
+A small distressed ‘help me’ meow.
 He wants to be somewhere different, but he’s afraid to come out and be seen.

 This felt deeply familiar to me.
 I’ve operated from a ‘flight or freeze’ state throughout much of my life with social anxiety.
 Stay small.
 Don’t be seen.
 Keep safe.
 This was my mantra.
 As much as I craved something more, and I wanted to reach out for help, I couldn’t shake that part of me that kept me small to protect me.
 Out of fear, I would avoid drawing attention to myself, hiding in toilet cubicles; shunning events; rejecting university and then using the mask of alcohol when I went out.
 And when people offered help me in the best way they knew how, I saw it as a threat to my safety and refused to let them in.
 This would mean being ‘seen’ after all.
 Protecting ourselves in this way is not helpful or wise.
 In fact, it can often make our situation worse, can’t it?

 Bug thought that his actions were keeping him safe.
 In reality, he was in grave danger of injury or death, he kept himself from the help he needed and he suffered prolonged distress and isolation as a result.
-Just like Bug, my behaviours in pursuing this sense of safety has sometimes been dangerous and usually worsened those dark feelings for me.
+Just like Bug, my behaviours in pursuing this sense of safety has sometimes been dangerous and has worsened those dark feelings for me.
 We know that when we’re coming from a place of stress and anxiety, we do not make wise decisions for ourselves.
 We cannot.

-Four hours after Bug was first spotted, and with two vehicles dismantled, a kind neighbour pulls Bug from his secret space in the engine well.
+Four hours after Bug was first spotted, and with two vehicles dismantled, a kind neighbour pulls Little Bug from his secret space in the engine well.
 He hands me a scrabbling ball of panic, desperate to escape once more.
 Bug hates being held at the best of times and I’m expecting a fight against my attempts to get him back to a real place of safety and love.
 But he’s tired of fighting.
 It’s been 20 fearful hours without the things he most wants in his life.
 He senses he’s safe and cared for as he sinks into my arms.